Mercyhurst Lakers

 The Mercyhurst Lakers are the 24 intercollegiate athletic teams representing Mercyhurst University, located in Erie, Pennsylvania.
-The Lakers compete in NCAA Division I and are members of the Northeast Conference for most sports.
+The Lakers compete in the National Collegiate Athletic Association (NCAA) Division I and are members of the Northeast Conference for most sports.
 The men's and women's ice hockey teams are members of Atlantic Hockey America, formed shortly after the 2023–24 season by the merger of the men's former home of the Atlantic Hockey Association and the women's former home of College Hockey America.
 The men's and women's water polo teams play in the Collegiate Water Polo Association.

+All of Mercyhurst's sports officially joined Division I in the fall of 2024 after previously competing primarily in the Pennsylvania State Athletic Conference in NCAA Division II.

 Teams

-The most recently added sport was stunt, added for 2023–24, the same year in which the sport was added to the NCAA Emerging Sports for Women program.
+The most recently added sports were stunt, added for 2023–24, the same year in which the sport was added to the NCAA Emerging Sports for Women program. and Track and Field, added for 2024-2025.
+Women's wrestling will be added in 2026–27.